MayTzur/weezit/README.md

 # weezit
-Final project of studies - Made with Shon Kesel
+Final project of studies - Made with Shon Kessel

 The project has 2 parts:
 1) Identifying celebrities and presenting the 3 best options